mcummings128/gh-actions-outputs-experiments-1/README.md

 # Outputs: Summary

 In Github Actions, outputs are used to pass small pieces of data from one job/workflow step to another (not necessarily the same workflow)
-TODO ELABORATE LENGTH, CONTENT, STEP SETS
+TODO ELABORATE LENGTH, CONTENT, STEP SETS >> GITHUB_OUTPUT

 # The outputs block